AnasDEV2005/HARISSA/README.md

 ## Philosophy

-TELL is for developers who value clarity.
-It intentionally avoids shorthand, magical behavior, and obscure syntax.
+TELL  intentionally avoids shorthand, magical behavior, and obscure syntax.
 Every line of code is meant to be readable, teachable, and obvious in function — even at the cost of verbosity.

 TELL reduces mental overhead by removing hidden memory concepts, enforcing explicit typing, and providing predictable structure.
 It emphasizes learning-friendly design while keeping powerful Rust capabilities under the hood.